MrunaliniPachpute/Amazon-Clone/README.md

 ## **Technologies Used**

-- **HTML**: 64.7% of the project is dedicated to the structure and content of the website.
+- **HTML**: Project is dedicated to the structure and content of the website.
-- **CSS**: 35.3% is used to style and make the site visually appealing, including layout, colors, and typography.
+- **CSS**: Is used to style and make the site visually appealing, including layout, colors, and typography.

 ## **Features**